meric/l2l/README.md

 > &mdash; *[Laozi](http://terebess.hu/english/tao/gia.html#Kap42)*

 > Now I do not know whether I was then a man dreaming
-> I was a butterfly, or whether I am now a butterfly, dreaming I am a man.<br>
+> I was a butterfly,<br>
+> Or whether I am now a butterfly, dreaming I am a man.<br>
 > &mdash; *[Zhuangzi](http://ctext.org/zhuangzi/adjustment-of-controversies?searchu=butterfly&searchmode=showall#result)*

-> I have put duality away, I have seen that the two worlds are one;
+> I have put duality away, I have seen that the two worlds are one;<br>
 > One I seek, One I know, One I see, One I call.<br>
 > &mdash; *[Jalaluddin Rumi](http://thefoggiestnotion.com/rumi.htm)*

-> Now I do not know whether I was writing Lua inside of Lisp, or whether I am
+> Now I do not know whether I was writing Lua inside of Lisp,<br>
-> now writing Lisp, inside of Lua.
-I have put duality away, I have seen that
+> Or whether I am now writing Lisp, inside of Lua.<br>
+> I have put duality away, I have seen that the two are one.<br>
-> the two languages are one.
-One I read.
+> One I read.
 One I write.
 One I compile.
 One I run.<br>
 > &mdash; *[You](http://www.thoughtpursuits.com/10-faciniting-love-poems-rumi/)*